SimoneAragno/becalib/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-You can use BECALIB in a python file or à notebook (jupyter/google colab)
+You can use BECALIB in a python file or a notebook (jupyter/google colab)
-### 0. import classes an methods from BECALIB library
+### 0. import classes and methods from BECALIB library

 ```python
 from becalib import MaterialLayer, AirLayer